 Set up little goals and celebrate your achievements

 Further to determining the required actions to reach your objectives, it is also helpful to set up intermediate stages.
 Our goals and projects will be more digestible if we notice the progress we make.
 That is why the SMART model suggests that a good objective be measurable.
 That way we can define small goals toward our objective.
 And every time you reach a stage, I suggest you take a halt to celebrate the achievement.
-This may be simply taking a moment to congratulate yourself, or sharing the excitement of the achievement with somebody, or awarding yourself somehow.
+This may be simply taking a moment to congratulate yourself or award yourself somehow.
+Or share the excitement of the achievement with somebody.
 The matter is to help you maintain the motivation and eagerness to continue towards your objective.

 You do not have to do it alone